Mojang/EducationContent/CodingWithMinecraft/unit_8/lesson_B.md

 ```

 ## Step 21
-Try the “zoo” command.
-Go back into your Minecraft world, and type the command “zoo” into the chat window, and watch the animals appear!
+Try the "zoo" command.
+Go back into your Minecraft world, and type the command "zoo" into the chat window, and watch the animals appear!

 ### ~ tutorialhint
 ``` blocks